Non-standard limits of graphs and some orbit equivalence invariants: -Betti numbers L2-Betti numbers

 Let us now prove Theorem~\ref{thm:limitgeneral}.

-\begin{lemma} Let $\cM$ be a von Neumann algebra with a finite faithful normal trace $\tau$.
+\begin{lemm} Let $\cM$ be a von Neumann algebra with a finite faithful normal trace $\tau$.
 Let $\cH$ be a Hilbert $\cM$-module with finite von Neumann dimension and $V,W$ (not necessarily closed) sub $\cM$-modules of $\cH$.
 Then